 CONTRA COSTA COUNTY MPOX UPDATES

-Contra Costa Health Services, along with the California Department of Public Health (CDPH) and other agencies, are monitoring mpox cases in the United States and California.
-Visit the CDPH mpox page and data dashboard for the latest information about confirmed or suspected cases of monkeypox in the county.
+Visit the Contra Costa Health Services Mpox dashboard for the latest updates on local mpox cases.
+Visit the CDPH mpox page and data dashboard for the latest i+nformation about confirmed or suspected cases of monkeypox in the county.